RETURN TO HOMEPAGE

 (Below) McLelland (on left, others not identified).

 Aldemaston.
 After the air and ground echelons were united in Aldermaston, England, in December 1942, the group's primary mission was ferrying cargo in the British Isles and training with airborne troops and gliders.
 In May 1943, a detachment composed of all the 315th aircraft deployed to Blida, Algeria (in North Africa), leaving components of the ground echelon in England.
-During this time, two new Troop Carrier Squadrons were formed and added to the Group -- the 309th and the 310th, both activated October 1, 1943.
+During this time, two new Troop Carrier Squadrons were formed and added to the Group -- the 309th and the 310th.

 ac887